Roblor15/SecureFace/README.md

 The installation process could need some hour to be complete.
 After the installation, we need to **restore the swapfile with `100`** by running the same two commands.

-After these commands the installation process is terminated.

 ## Project Layout!

 ```